-Industrial Hygiene is the "science and art devoted to the anticipation, recognition, evaluation, and control of those environmental factors or stresses arising in or from the workplace, which may cause sickness, impaired health and wellbeing, or significant discomfort among workers or the citizens of the community."
+Industrial Hygiene is the "science and art devoted to the anticip recognition, evaluation, and control of those environmental fact stresses arising in or from the workplace, which may cause sick impaired health and wellbeing, or significant discomfort among workers or the citizens of the community."

-For addressing this issue, our sites embarked upon an industrial Hygiene improvement journey - a vision of zero employee exposure to red zone activities.
+For addressing this issue, our sites embarked upon an industri Hygiene improvement journey - a vision of zero employee exposure to red zone activities.